zemarkow/freq2notename/README.md

 ### Method 1:
 #### Recommended if you only need the point-and-click dashboard interface

-If you are not using freq2notename for Python programming, simply go to the *dashboard_downloads* folder and download the standalone dashboard file for your computer's operating system (e.g., Windows, macOS, etc.).
+If you are not using freq2notename for Python programming, simply go to the *dashboard_downloads* folder, click on the standalone dashboard file for your computer's operating system (e.g., Windows, macOS, etc.), and then click on the gear button near the upper-right of the page to download that file.
 Then double-click on the file to run it.
 If Method 1 does not work for you or you don't see a standalone dashboard for your computer's operating system, try Method 2.

 ### Method 2:
 #### Recommended as a backup if Method 1 doesn't work for you